 Issue #2: Determining the Value of Premarital Assets (and Liabilities) or Proving Separate Property vs. Marital Property

 In New Jersey, Illinois, Pennsylvania, New York and 37 other states, dividing a couple's marital assets and liabilities falls under the concept of equitable distribution.
-While in California, Washington and eight others, the concepts of community property are applied.
+While in California, Washington and seven others, the concepts of community property are applied.

 Say you live in an equitable distribution state, you're 63, got married at 36 and have this 401(k) that you've been contributing to since you were 25.
 Do you really have the statements from the day you got married to know what it's pre-marital value is?